 The Executive Branch of Graduate Student Government represents the voice of the graduate student body to the faculty, administration, staff, and others inside the Georgia Tech community.
 The Executive Branch sets the tone for the Graduate Student Government, while planning and executing goals and activities that meet student needs.

-The operation of the Executive Branch is overseen by the Graduate Student Body President, and the Graduate Student Executive Vice President.
-These two officers further lead the Executive Board, Standing and Ad-hoc Committees alike, and other representatives designated to sit on Institute committees and boards.
+The operation of the Executive Branch is overseen by the Graduate Student Body President and the Graduate Student Executive Vice President.
+These two officers further lead the Executive Board, Standing and Ad-hoc Committees, and other representatives designated to sit on Institute committees and boards.
 The Board discusses upcoming legislation and advises the President and Vice President on matters of importance to the Graduate Student Senate (GSS) and the Georgia Tech community.
-Three positions are shared between the Graduate Student Government and the Undergraduate Student Government (USG): the Vice President of Finance, the Vice President of Campus Organizations and the Coordinating Officer.
+Four positions are shared between the Graduate Student Government and the Undergraduate Student Government (USG): the Joint Vice President of Finance, the Joint Vice President of Sustainability and Infrastructure, the Joint Vice President of Information Technology, and the Coordinating Officer.

 The President shall: be the spokesperson for the graduate student body in all Government affairs and in student relations with the administration; be responsible for the activities of all Standing and Ad-hoc Committees which are a part of the Executive Branch; have positive appointment powers for all Graduate members of Joint Standing Committees, Standing Committees, and Institute Committees; and appoint new Senators and members of the Judiciary with the advice and consent of the Senate.
 The President will further have the power to remove from office any appointed student, except for the Judiciary members, with the advice and consent of the Senate.
 The President shall submit proper and necessary legislation to the Senate and shall have the power to transact routine business that is in the best interest of the graduate student body.
 The President shall have the power to appoint and disband Ad-hoc Committees with the advice and consent of the Senate.
 The President shall be an ex-officio member of all Committees.